How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Select the Troubleshoot option

-On the next screen, you will then need to click on Command Prompt.
+On the next screen, you will see a list of advanced repair tools.
+You will then need to click on Command Prompt.
+This opens a black terminal window with full administrative access to your offline operating system.

 Windows setup advanced options